 Christmas is in the air in Santa's Enchanted Forest, Miami's holiday theme park.
-Open from November 1, 2018 through January 6, 2019, this venue has been a South Florida holiday tradition for more than 30 years.
-The whole family will enjoy the holiday light show, Christmas karaoke, holiday displays, Mistletoe Lane, and the tallest Christmas tree in South Florida.
+Open from October 31, 2019, through January 5, 2020, this venue has been a south Florida holiday tradition for 37 years.
+The whole family will enjoy the holiday light show, Christmas karaoke, holiday displays, Mistletoe Lane, and the tallest Christmas tree in south Florida.
 There are also magic shows, a freestyle motocross event, an aerial performance, a circus, thrill rides for big and little kids, animal shows, and a carnival.

 The Seminole Hard Rock Winterfest Boat Parade takes place in downtown Fort Lauderdale, about 25 miles north of Miami, on December 14, 2019.
 The theme for this year's event is "Lights, Camera, Action—Movies on Parade."
-The 2.5-hour event offers magical moments along the Intracoastal waterways, featuring festively decorated boats that travel a 12-mile route to Lake Santa Barbara in Pompano Beach.
+The 2.5-hour maritime procession offers magical moments along the Intracoastal Waterways, featuring festively decorated boats that travel a 12-mile route to Lake Santa Barbara in Pompano Beach.
 Sailboats, kayaks, and even corporate mega yachts are all adorned with thousands of festive lights.

 Visitors can take part in other holiday activities as well.
 For the kids, Santa and his elves pay an annual visit to the Deering Estate’s Stone House Ballroom to read classic holiday stories and pose for photographs.
-Kids can also take part in holiday arts and crafts activities.
+This year, Santa will be on the premises on December 14, 2019.

-From December 7-30, 2018, the Miami City Ballet company brings Geroge Balanchine's ballet, "The Nutcracker," to the Ziff Opera House.
+From December 13-29, 2019, the Miami City Ballet company brings Geroge Balanchine's ballet, "The Nutcracker," to southern Florida.
 Don't miss this classic tale complete with sugar plum fairies and life-size dancing toys, with performances at the Miami Arsht Center and the Kravis Center.